ENIGMA: Evolutionary Non-Isometric Geometry Matching: Abstract

 \section{Abstract}

-Automatically computing shape correspondence is a difficult problem, especially when the shapes are significantly different.
-In this paper we suggest a fully automatic method for shape correspondence, that is suitable for non isometric shapes and shapes of different topology.
-We tackle the \emph{combinatorial} task of putting in correspondence two sparse sets of landmarks using a \emph{genetic algorithm}.
-Our main observation is that optimizing an objective based on an induced \emph{dense} functional correspondence, combined with geometric genetic operators, is highly effective for non isometric shape matching.
-The output of the genetic algorithm is a sparse landmark correspondence, as well as a corresponding functional map.
-Finally, an accurate pointwise map is extracted using existing semi-automatic methods.
-Our method is general, widely applicable, and outperforms state of the art methods for automatic shape correspondence both quantitatively and qualitatively.
+In this paper we propose a \emph{fully automatic} method for shape correspondence that is widely applicable, and especially effective for non isometric shapes and shapes of different topology.
+We observe that fully-automatic shape correspondence can be decomposed as a hybrid discrete/continuous optimization problem, and we find the best \emph{sparse} landmark correspondence, whose sparse-to-dense extension minimizes a \emph{local metric distortion}.
+To tackle the \emph{combinatorial} task of landmark correspondence we use an evolutionary \emph{genetic algorithm}, where the local distortion of the sparse-to-dense extension is used as the objective function.
+We design novel \emph{geometrically} guided genetic operators, which, when combined with our objective, are highly effective for non isometric shape matching.
+Our method outperforms state of the art methods for automatic shape correspondence both quantitatively and qualitatively on challenging datasets.